Before buying a smartwatch, understand what type of user you are

 This checklist seems simple, but it avoids a common pitfall: confusing a feeling of progress with concrete improvement.
 For consumers in doubt between a smart watch, bracelet and cell phone, the best indicator is to see less rework, less doubt and more predictability.
 If technology requires constant explanations, creates unnecessary dependence or forces the user to change their entire routine without proportional benefit, it deserves to be rethought.
 Mature adoption is incremental and reversible.

-A useful technology does not need to dominate the routine.
+Useful technology doesn't need to dominate routine.
 It needs to solve an identifiable problem, function predictably, and allow for adjustments when the context changes.
 When deciding to purchase a smartwatch, this vision avoids impulsive purchases, unnecessary installations and difficult-to-maintain processes.
 The ideal result is less effort to do better, not more work to manage tools.